wpumacay/DeeprlND-projects/project2-continuous-control/REPORT.md

 ## 1. Agent description

-In this section we give a brief description of the DDPG algorithm from [2], as our banana collector agent is based on the DQN agent from that paper.
-This description is a brief adaptation from the overview we gave in [this][url_project_1_post_part_1] post (part 1, section 3).
-We gave an intro and various details in that post so please, for further info about the algorithm refer to that post for a more detailed explanation.
+In this section we give a brief description of the DDPG algorithm from [2].
+There are various details to take into account in order to understand the algorithm properly, so below I try to give a small overview that might be helpful to understand a bit better the algorithm and contrast it with other policy based algorithms in the literature.

 ### 1.1 Deep Deterministic Policy Gradients overview